 IMPORTANT: Only use the background upgrader when upgrading from ElectricCommander 4.2.x to ElectricFlow 6.x.
 Do not use it when you are updating ElectricFlow 5.x to a later ElectricFlow version.

 - 1. Download the upgrade bundle (upgrade-bundle.zip) from the Electric Cloud site. - 2.
 Extract the following files into the \$INSTALL DIRECTORY directory: - README file:

-Put migrateTemplates.pl into the \$INSTALL_DIRECTORY/bin directory.
+Put README. txt into any \$INSTALL DIRECTORY directory.